nktnet1/sync-request-curl/ROADMAP.md

 - `v1.0.24-remove-debug-option.patch` supersedes the temporary v1.0.22/v1.0.23
   debug work by removing the request debug option and all request-input serialization from transport errors.
+- `v1.0.25-then-request-sync-parity.patch` adds the two useful
+  `then-request` features that map directly to the synchronous in-process
+  architecture: HTTP-aware in-memory caching and function-valued GET retry and retry-delay policies with one-based attempt context.

 Do not replace these behaviours with a response-body-only cache or move retry